Planning an event

 - Notification that no further action is required – special passenger transport services are not required for the Event nor are disruptions to regular passenger transport services anticipated.

-Where DPTI has determined that special passenger transport services are required DPTI will, in consultation with the Venue Manager and/or Event Organiser and other relevant stakeholders, develop a Public Transport Plan.
+Where DIT has determined that special passenger transport services are required DIT will, in consultation with the Venue Manager and/or Event Organiser and other relevant stakeholders, develop a Public Transport Plan.

 Step 4.
 Obtain approval

-Obtain approval of the Public Transport Plan from The Department of Planning, Transport and Infrastructure.
+Obtain approval of the Public Transport Plan from the Department for Infrastructure and Transport.

 Cost recovery and fees

-There is no administration fee from DPTI for handling your Event Notification, providing an impact assessment and assessing your Public Transport Plan.
+There is no administration fee from DIT for handling your Event Notification, providing an impact assessment and assessing your Public Transport Plan.

-We reserve the right to recover event-related costs, for both DPTI and on behalf of public transport operators.
+Department for Infrastructure and Transport reserves the right to recover event-related costs, for both DIT and on behalf of public transport operators.
 These include rearranging services, particularly if they weren’t included in a cost recovery agreement as part of your Public Transport Plan.